 Change is difficult.
 Administrators should anticipate that there will staff who are resistant to change.
 While a dissenting minority staff cannot be allowed to impede the improvement processes, administrators cannot simply deal with discontent by ignoring it and/or by asserting their authority.
 They must make a conscientious effort to clearly articulate their vision of successful school reform.
 Malcontents should be given the opportunity to express their fears and frustrations to the administration.
 At the same time, administrators should use caution to ensure that all complaints are stated in a professional manner so as not to discourage others.
 There may be times when a teacher feels upset over a diminutive detail that can easily be cleared up.
 When taking criticism from concerned educators, administrators must recognize genuine concerns and fear, and consider all suggestions.

 School reform is as much about ensuring that a forward thinking and motivated teaching force is in place, as it is about making procedural changes that foster continuous improvement.
-Administrators who put data driven and innovative practices in place, attend to outside of school influences on school change, and engage in the work to include teachers in the process of change increases the possibility that a boost in the academic performance of American youth will occur.
+Administrators who put data driven and innovative practices in place, attend to outside of school influences on school change, and engage in the work to include teachers in the process of change increase the possibility that a boost in the academic performance of American youth will occur.